eminorhan/neural-pile-primate/README.md

 Please see the auto-generated [`requirements.txt`](requirements.txt) file.

 ## Creating the component datasets
-`data` directory contains all the information needed to download and preprocess the individual component datasets and push them to the HF datasets hub (quick links to the subdirectories for component datasets are provided in the Details column in the table above).
+The [`data`](data) directory contains all the information needed to download and preprocess the individual component datasets and push them to the HF datasets hub (quick links to the subdirectories for component datasets are provided in the Details column in the table above).
 You can use these as a starting point if you would like to add more datasets to the mix.
 Adding further `dandisets` should be particularly easy based off of the current examples.
 When creating the component datasets, we split long sessions (>10M tokens) into smaller equal-sized chunks of no more than 10M tokens.
 This makes data loading more efficient and prevents errors while creating and uploading HF datasets.

 ## Merging the component datasets into a single dataset
-Once we have created the individual component datasets, we merge them into a single dataset with the `merge_datasets.py` script.
+Once we have created the individual component datasets, we merge them into a single dataset with the [`merge_datasets.py`](merge_datasets.py) script.
 This also shuffles the combined dataset, creates a separate test split, and pushes the dataset to the HF datasets hub.
 If you would like to add more datasets to the mix, simply add their HF dataset repository names to the `repo_list` in `merge_datasets.py`.

 ### Note:
 Running `merge_datasets.py` successfully requires a patch in the `huggingface_hub` library (as of version `0.29.1`; I haven't tested newer versions).
 The HF `datasets` library doesn't do retries while loading datasets from the hub (`load_dataset`) or when pushing them to the hub (`push_to_hub`).
 This almost always results in connection errors for large datasets in my experience, aborting the loading or pushing of the dataset.
 The patch involves adding a "retry" functionality to `huggingface_hub`'s default session backend factory.
 Specifically, you need to update the `_default_backend_factory()` function in `huggingface_hub/utils/_http.py` with: